The USU Math/Stat Department has many opportunities for student involvement.

 - A record of scholarly productivity including major grant funded programs for teachers, authored books, technological innovations, research grants and conference and journal publications.

-- Graduate offerings such as the Master of Mathematics program and Interdisciplinary and College Teaching PhD programs that lead students to competitive job opportunities and productive careers.
+- Graduate offerings such as the Master of Mathematics program and Interdisciplinary programs that lead students to competitive job opportunities and productive careers.

 - A collaborative approach of supporting outstanding teaching in the department by all faculty.